St Botolph without Aldgate

-St Botolph without Aldgate was an ancient parish in the metropolitan area of London.
-The parish was partly within the City of London and partly in the County of Middlesex.
+St Botolph without Aldgate was an ancient parish immediately east of and outside (without) Aldgate, a gate in London's defensive wall.
+The parish church was St Botolph's Aldgate.

+The densely populated, and entirely extramural East End parish was split into two parts: the Portsoken ward of the City of London and East Smithfield in the County of Middlesex.
 Each part operated as a separate parish for civil administration with its own local government, but it was a single parish for ecclesiastical purposes.
-The part in Middlesex was sometimes known as East Smithfield.
-It was a heavily built-upon parish with a high population density.

 Within the City

-The section of the parish in the City of London was in the Portsoken ward.
+The section of the parish in the City of London was the Portsoken ward.

-Following the enactment of the London Government Act 1899, the part of the parish of Whitechapel that was within the City of London was transferred to St Botolph without Aldgate in 1900.

 The City of London section of the parish was abolished in 1907 when the City of London civil parish was created.